 The mission statement focuses on today and what we do, and the vision statement focuses on tomorrow and what we want to become.
 Both are important to a company’s survival.

-Call it the essence, beating heart, or the defining characteristic — whatever you call it, make sure your your mission and vision are clearly defined and understood for the sake of your content and your company.
+Call it the essence, beating heart, or the defining characteristic — whatever you call it, make sure your mission and vision are clearly defined and understood for the sake of your content and your company.

 Get a content mission and a content vision statement down on paper.
 Share it with your team members.
 Then you can measure your future content efforts against the two.
+And although they are not slogans or taglines themselves, they should definitely help inform them and all your content.

 Knowing who you are and where you’re going is the foundation of an organization’s success.
 So, who are you?
 And, where are you going?
 Get tips on how the nature of planning itself can help your envisioned goals materialize: Mastering Time Management: The Five Primal Flows of Time.